Remember, remember the fifth of November,Gunpowder treason and plot.We see no reasonWhy gunpowder treasonShould ever be forgot!

 3 tblsps extra virgin olive oil or coconut oil

-80ml or ⅓ cup honey or other liquid sweetener (not SCD)
+80ml or ⅓ cup honey or maple syrup (not SCD)

 2 heaped tblsps ground ginger